They See Me Rolling: High-Speed Event Vision-Based Tactile Roller Sensor for Large Surface Inspection: Methodology

 \subsection{Braille Feature Recognition}

-To demonstrate the sensor's capability for fine feature detection at high speed, we implemented a Braille character recognition pipeline.
+To demonstrate the sensor's capability for fine feature detection at high speed, a task complementary to 3D geometric reconstruction, we implemented a Braille character recognition pipeline.
+This task serves as a well-established benchmark in the tactile sensing community for evaluating high-speed spatial resolution, allowing for a direct comparison with state-of-the-art systems like that of Potdar et al. \cite{potdar_high-speed_2024}.
+This method specifically evaluates the sensor's ability to capture fine textural details directly from the event stream, a key aspect of tactile inspection that is distinct from geometric reconstruction.
 The process begins by applying motion compensation \cite{Salah2023, Gallego_CMAX_2018} to the recorded event stream as the sensor rolls over the Braille plate.
-Given the constant linear velocity of the roller, \(v_{roller}\), which is commanded to and precisely controlled by the UR10 robotic arm as described in the Experimental Setup (Sec. \ref{sec:setup}), we can determine the corresponding optical flow \( \mathbf{\dot{U}} = (\dot{u}, \dot{v}) \) of features moving across the image plane with $[u,v]$ as the pixel coordinates.
-The roller's motion involves predominantly horizontal motion, therefore \( \dot{v} \approx 0 \) and \( \dot{u} = \frac{-F}{Z} v_{roller} \), where $F$ is the focal length of the camera and $Z$ is the depth of the scene (assumed to be constant depth of 47 mm which is the radius of the roller with maximum deformation of 4.5 mm).
+Given the constant linear velocity of the roller, \(v_{\text{roller}}\), which is commanded to and precisely controlled by the UR10 robotic arm as described in the Experimental Setup (Sec. \ref{sec:setup}), we can determine the corresponding optical flow \( \mathbf{\dot{U}} = (\dot{u}, \dot{v}) \) of features moving across the image plane with $[u,v]$ as the pixel coordinates.
+The roller's motion involves predominantly horizontal motion, therefore \( \dot{v} \approx 0 \) and \( \dot{u} = \frac{-F}{Z} v_{\text{roller}} \), where $F$ is the focal length of the camera and $Z$ is the depth of the scene (assumed to be constant depth of 47 mm which is the radius of the roller with maximum deformation of 4.5 mm).